lragudo/queer-christian-64ba3/src/pages/index.md

   - section_id: faq2
     questions:
       - question: LGBTQ+ Explained
-        answer: |+
+        answer: |
           ## So what do all those letters mean?

           ## What is attraction and how do you know for sure?

           ## What is the difference between sex and gender?

-          ## What is the path that lead you to believe that you are queer?
+          ## What lead you to realize that you’re queer?

+          ## What about “Conversion Therapy”?
     type: faq_section
   - section_id: faq3
     questions: